-Average driver reaction time is about three-fourths of a second.
-In that time, a vehicle moving at 100 km/h (60 mph) travels 20 m (66 ft), which could be a lot of distance in an emergency.
+Average reaction time is about three-fourths of a second.
+But that is only an average.
+It might be less with one driver and as long as two or three seconds or more with another.
+Age, physical condition, alertness, coordination, and eyesight all play a part.
+So do alcohol, drugs, and frustration.
+But even in three-fourths of a second, a vehicle moving at 100 km/h (60 mph) travels 20 m (66 ft).
+That could be a lot of distance in an emergency, so keeping enough space between the vehicle and others is important.